yannickcr/eslint-plugin-react/docs/rules/named-import.md

-# Prevent named imports from react (react/no-named-import)
+# Prevent named imports from react (react/named-import)

-Prevent the use of named imports from React, so it's visible in code that it's React and not custom code.
-This rule also creates consistency inside a codebase because some people use named imports and some don't.
+Enforce the use of named imports from React, so it's visible in code that it's React and not custom code.
+This rule also creates consistency inside a codebase because it enforces or prohibits the use of specified named imports.

 ## Rule Details